Category: 1_Harrismith

 A well-drilled, orderly troop of Queen and Empire Poms marched up Platberg.
 And when they were up they were up **

-– when I say ‘marched’ I mean drove – the easy way –
+– when I say ‘marched’ I mean they Four-Wheel-Drove –

 They reconnoitered the surrounding area looking for Boer commandos, ready to report any sightings to some grand old Duke, or Lord, or someone.
-Ridiculously dressed in anti-camouflage they stuck out like sore thumbs, but at least they were together and obeying the orders of Field Marshall Lello RSVP.
+Ridiculously dressed in anti-camouflage bright red tunics, or similar, they stuck out like sore thumbs; But at least they were together and obeying the orders of Field Marshall Lello RSVP.
 This would not last very long.

 Once on top the cohesion started to wobble and soon a small breakaway happened.
 Some of the troops began behaving like Boers, thinking they could just go home when they felt like it.
-Five of them headed off down One Man’s Pass, misled by a trooper who said he had local knowledge and ‘it wasn’t far.’
+Five of them headed off down One Man’s Pass, misled by a trooper who said he had local knowledge, had run up this pass in the past four times and ‘it wasn’t far.’

 It was far and it was steep and soon more than just cohesion was wobbling.